Fenaco: History

 Willy Gehriger, who was awarded the Agro-Star Suisse in 2013, played a key role in the merger.
 Gehriger was head of Fenaco from 2002 to 2012.
 Previously, co-founder Ulrich Schlup was the first chairman of the management board.
 Martin Keller has held the position since 2012.

 In 1995, the Cisag S.A. in Cressier, NE was taken over.
 In 2001, the first gas station store was opened under the brand name TopShop.

 Since 2015, Fenaco has been operating the German-Swiss logistics center LahrLogistics in Lahr in a joint venture with ZG Raiffeisen.
 In 2018, Lonza stopped producing nitrogen fertilizer at its Visp site.
 The joint venture between Lonza and Fenaco, known as Agroline AG, was then dissolved.
 Landor AG was also dissolved and now serves as a private label for fertilizer products.
 In the same year, in the port of Muttenz, where, among other things, 100 to 200 thousand tons of fertilizer are unloaded each year, a silo system for grain was put into operation, which also served as a mandatory storage facility.
 In 2023, David Käser, who has been working at Fenaco since 2001, took over management of the Landi division.

 Fenaco is a member of the Swiss Farmers' Association and is represented on the board by Fenaco board president Pierre-André Geiser.

 Sales development

 Fenaco's revenue is in billions of Swiss francs according to the annual reports 2015, 2016, 2021 and 2022, as well as various media reports.
 When Fenaco was founded in 1993, sales amounted to around 3 billion francs.

 Miscellaneous

 From 1996 to 2015, Guy Parmelin was a member of the board of directors of Fenaco and vice-president from 2009.
 Ueli Maurer was also once represented on the board of directors of Fenaco.
-The management positions at Fenaco are almost exclusively occupied by men.
-There are four women for every 19 men on the board of directors and two women for every 15 men on the executive board (as of January 2023).
+The management positions at Fenaco mostly occupied by men.
+There are five women for every 19 men on the board of directors and four women for every 12 men on the executive board (as of May 2026).